SolarNetwork/solarnode-os-packages/mobile-usb-ppp/debian/README.md

 ## Network ping configuration

-The `sn-pi-mobile-reconnect` timer runs periodically to test that the network is reachable.
-The `/etc/default/sn-pi-mobile-shield` file contains the various parameters that can be configured:
+The `sn-mobile-usb-ppp-reconnect` timer runs periodically to test that the network is reachable.
+An `/etc/default/sn-mobile-usb-ppp` file can be used to configure various parameters; see the default values in `/usr/share/solarnode/default/sn-mobile-usb-ppp`:

 ```
 # Enable the auto-reconnect task